 The WVGISTC will undertake research activities in GIS and Geographic Information Science (GISci) that contribute to the effective and cost efficient use of the technologies by state entities, and improve the economic well being and quality of life of West Virginia residents.
 Technologies such as remote sensing, GPS, and GIS perform essential everyday tasks in government and business.
 In studying the science behind GIS technologies the Center draws upon its research and educational focus to identify emerging topics that will keep the State appraised of the latest developments in GISci and able to participate and benefit from these advances in a timely manner.
 The complexity of the GISci discipline extends beyond the ability of most organizations to be involved in all the contributory multidisciplinary fields, for example, cognitive science, computer science, engineering, geography, information science, mathematics, philosophy, psychology, social science, and statistics.
-By focusing on the most recent advancements in GIScience to generate digital spatial data, process that data, or disseminate the information via the Internet, the Center is able to provide a research support capability to all geospatial data users in the States.
+By focusing on the most recent advancements in GIScience to generate digital spatial data, process that data, or disseminate the information via the Internet, the Center is able to provide a research support capability to all geospatial data users in the State.
+WVGISTC staff are expert and experienced in GIS and will continue to contribute to GIS developments in the State.